Skip to content

 December 20, 1974, Somerset native John Sherman Cooper became the 2nd U.S. Ambassador to East Germany.

 December 20, 1983, Joe B. Hall’s Wildcats defeated the Cincinnati Bearcats 24-11.
-It was a painful game to watch but it did highlight the reason a shot clock was implemented in 1985.
+The slow and painful game highlighted why college basketball implemented a shot clock in 1985.

 December 20, 1986, Patrolman John R. Herron, Falmouth Police Department, died after being struck by a vehicle while investigating an accident on US 27.
-It is believed that the darkness caused the accident.
+The darkness may have caused the accident.

 December 20, 1988, Campbellsville native and Kentucky State Trooper Johnny Edrington died from a gunshot during a traffic stop on Highway 80 outside London.
 Kentucky designated US HWY 68 in Taylor County the Trooper Johnny M. Edrington Memorial Highway.
 The suspect(s) are still at large.